waleedGeorgy/Blogbuster/README.md

 # Blogbuster
-A website for my personal blog with Express.js backend.
+A website for my personal blog with NodeJS and Express.js backend, and PostgreSQL for data persistence.